Lundmarks/jsramverkBTH/README.md

 ---

+To run this webpage, firstly download all the files in this repo.
+Browse to the directory where the files are stored in a cli-tool, and run `npm install`.
+I currently use three packages other than the packages included in the command above.
+These are `react-router-dom`, `react-dom` and `react-markdown`.
+You can simply install these via the instructions above if they seem to be missing.

 After this, you can simply run the command `npm start` to start my application and browse around on my webapp.

 ---